bruceware/fut-api/README.md

 Login parameters:

-- email: [string] email used for logging into the FIFA 19 WebApp
+- email: [string] email used for logging into the fifa 20 WebApp
-- password: [string] password used for logging into the FIFA 19 WebApp
+- password: [string] password used for logging into the fifa 20 WebApp
 - platform: [string] pc/ps4/ps4/xbox/xbox360
 - code: [string] email/sms code for two-step verification (make sure to use string if your code starts with 0).
 - emulate: [string] currently DISABLED.